Bilikiss Adebiyi-Abiola

 Bilikiss Adebiyi or Bilikiss Adebiyi-Abiola is a Nigerian entrepreneur who founded the Lagos-based recycling company 'Wecyclers' in 2012.
 In 2022 she was the Director General of the Lagos State Records and Archives Bureau (LASRAB) and Managing Director of the Lagos State Parks and Gardens Agency (LASPARK).
 She was a member of the Board of Trustees of the Lagos State Employment Trust Fund.

 Early life

 Adebiyi was born in 1983 in Lagos, Nigeria, where she went to the Supreme Education Foundation secondary school.
-She entered the University of Lagos, but left after a year to complete her studies in America.
+She entered the University of Lagos, but left after a year to complete her studies in the United States.
 She graduated from Fisk University and then went to Vanderbilt University, where she earned a master's degree.
 She worked for IBM for five years before deciding to study further.
 She was accepted to study for a Master of Business Administration (MBA) at the Massachusetts Institute of Technology (MIT).